Carola Häggkvist: 2005–present: Return to Eurovision

 At the end of 2009, she released the album Christmas in Bethlehem, which contained duets with artists like Paul Potts.
 She embarked on yet another Christmas tour, visiting Sweden, Norway, Denmark and Finland.
 She also launched her new website.

 Carola attended in the final of the Eurovision Song Contest 2013 in Malmö and performed in a humorous interval act about Swedish culture.

 In the summer of 2010, Carola embarked on tour across Sweden, singing the hits of both Elvis Presley and Barbra Streisand.
 The influence came from Carola's childhood, where her father and her mother would play records by both their favourite artists.
 The tour was an instant success, selling out and becoming one of the few tours to sell out that year.
 She took time out from the tour to appear on Allsång på Skansen, and in March 2011 she released a studio album, containing twelve songs.

 In 2014 Häggkvist participated in Så mycket bättre on TV4.

 Carola attended the final of the Eurovision Song Contest 2016 in Stockholm and was briefly interviewed on screen along with another previous Swedish winner Loreen.

 In late-October 2016, she released her new Christmas album titled Drömmen om julen.
 The release was followed by a tour.

+In August 2020, Häggkvist collaborated with Swedish singer Zara Larsson on a cover of Häggkvist's 1983 song "Säg mig var du står", which was released as a single in Scandinavia.
+Larsson later selected "Säg mig var du står" as the final song in Rolling Stones "My Life in 10 Songs" feature, describing Häggkvist as "the voice of Sweden" and discussing how Häggkvist influenced her vocal style and the type of artist she wanted to become.

 In April 2021, it was announced that Carola would be the spokesperson for Sweden at the Eurovision Song Contest 2021, reading out the Swedish jury points at the Grand Final.
 She performed "Waterloo" with Charlotte Perrelli and Conchita Wurst as an interval act for the final of the Eurovision Song Contest 2024.

 Personal life and media attention

-Her status as one of the most popular national celebrities of her country made her more or less constantly followed by the tabloid press.
-She has often talked about her Christian faith and much of the focus has been around her membership in the controversial evangelical church Livets Ord (Word of Life).
+She became an evangelical Christian in 1988 and was a member of the Word of Life (Sweden) until 1995.

 She was married to Runar Søgaard, a Norwegian Christian preacher, with whom she has a son, Amadeus.
 The couple divorced in 2000, after ten years of marriage.
-She adopted a daughter, Zoe, from South Africa, in 2012.
-(Her parents had both died in 2004.)
+In 2012, she adopted a daughter, Zoe, from South Africa, whose parents had both died in 2004.

-In 2015 she was assisting a man to transport eight refugees on the Greek island of Kos.
+In 2015 she assisted a man with transporting eight refugees on the Greek island of Kos.
 She prevented thieves from stealing the refugees' boat engine, but caused a high-speed car chase.
 At a police station, the motor thieves accused her of illegally transporting refugees.
 She was arrested, but released a few hours later with no charges.